Glif 5th, Minda

 Distro let out an angry wail.
 ‘We just got rid of the fairies!’

-‘What do you expect with the mess?’
+‘What do you expect with this mess?’
 Ka’harja retorted, deliberately making his sigh loud enough for his mother to hear.
 ‘I keep telling you, we need to move the compost further from the house!
 It’s attracting them.’

 Distro simply let out another frustrated wail, which sounded more crackled than the last, and fell silent.